miklevin/MikeLev.in/_posts/2025-04-06-cursor-ai-terminal-agent-mode.md

 ### Making Version References More Generic and Adding Nix Environment Context

 **Me**: Okay, but this is tied a little too much to particular versions.
 You can use version .4x which I think is specific enough.
 I'll change it when it rev's.
 Also, you should allow yourself to execute terminal commands, but you should always `nix develop` to get the correct nix environment.
-That will also handle getting the correct `system .venv/bin/activate` Python virtual environment, which is built into my `nix develop` flakes by (my) convention.
+That will also handle getting the correct `source .venv/bin/activate` Python virtual environment, which is built into my `nix develop` flakes by (my) convention.

 **Claude**: Ah, perfect!
 Let me revise to be more version-agnostic and include the Nix development environment context: